-- Playas del Este: A series of lovely beaches within a 30-minute drive of Havana; they get lively with habaneros on weekends.
+This series of lovely beaches is within a 30-minute drive of Havana; they get lively with habaneros on weekends.
 The best sections are Tarará and Playa Mégano.

-Excerpted from the Fifth Edition of Moon Cuba.
+Excerpted from the Sixth Edition of Moon Cuba.